CamilleMorlighem/histo3d/README.md

 * [cjio](https://github.com/cityjson/cjio)
 * [val3dity](https://val3dity.readthedocs.io/en/latest/)

-Note that this code was developped using Windows and was not tested with Mac.
+Note that this code was developped using Windows and was not tested with macOS.

 ## Example data